Lindt8/PHITS-Tools/paper.md

 capable of processing all of the relevant output files produced by each code and outputting the numerical results and metadata in a consistent, standardized output format, also able to automatically make and save plots (PNG/PDF) of tally results too.
-At present, there are no other such PHITS/DCHAIN standard output parsing utilities; though the MCPL [@MCPL_ref] package does support parsing of PHITS binary dump files if using one of two specific combinations of tally dump settings.
+At present, there are no other such PHITS/DCHAIN universal standard output parsing utilities; though the MCPL (Monte Carlo Particle Lists) [@MCPL_ref] package does support parsing of PHITS binary dump files if using one of two specific combinations of tally dump parameter settings.

 The substantial number of combinations within PHITS of geometry specification, scoring axes (spatial, energy, time, angle, LET, etc.), tally types (scoring volumetric and surface crossing